SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 As an adult, I really enjoy it too.
 I typically spend about 3 hours here each time I visit.
 My favorite areas are Bear Country and the Primate Discovery Center.
 It's so interesting to watch these animals in a setting that is safe and enjoyable.

-Plus, I love learning more during the daily talks they offer.
+Plus, I love learning more during the talks they offer.
 There are several a day and they are free with admission, so make sure to check them out when you arrive.

 I also often interact with the trainers or employees when I see them.
 Even if it isn't during an official talk, I've learned quite a bit from them over the years.